conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 </ItemGroup>
 ```

-The beauty if this approach is you can correspondingly **remove** a namespace you don't want to use:
+The beauty of this approach is you can correspondingly **remove** a namespace you don't want to use:

 ```xml
 <ItemGroup>